mcjars/pterodactyl-yolks/README.md

 # pterodactyl-yolks - MCJars Java Docker Images

 `pterodactyl-yolks` is a collection of Docker images for use with Pterodactyl Panel.
 These images are built on top of the official Docker images for Java, but with a few modifications to make them more suitable for use with the Official [Minecraft Version Changer for Pterodactyl](https://www.sourcexchange.net/products/version-changer) addon.

-(The Egg can be found in the root of this repository under `egg-java-minecraft.json`, not compatible with pelican)
+## Available Eggs (not compatible with pelican)

+* `egg-java-minecraft.json` - Basic Minecraft egg with MCJars support
+* `egg-java-minecraft-with-modpack-support.json` - Minecraft egg with MCJars support and modpack installation capabilities for CurseForge and Modrinth modpacks

 ## Available Images